-Many countries require visas for entry or for extended stays.
-Make sure you know whether you need a visa and get it well in advance of your trip.
+Find out whether you need a visa for your destination and get it well in advance of your trip

 If you travel between Canada and the United States often, a NEXUS card will save you time at the border.

-The CANPASS Private Aircraft program allows CANPASS program members on private aircraft to clear customs and immigration quickly and securely.
+This program allows card holders on private aircraft to clear customs and immigration quickly and securely

-Make sure you have all the necessary identification with you to help your airline identify individuals who may pose a security threat.
+Keep all necessary identification with you to help your airline identify individuals who may pose a security threat

 All permanent residents of Canada require this proof of their status to re-enter Canada.

 A Canadian Citizenship Certificate is not a travel document.